kumahq/kuma/docs/madr/decisions/050-mesh-passthrough.md

 * **port**: port on which service can communicate
 * **protocol**: defines a protocol of the communication.
 Possible values:
   * `Tls`: should be used when TLS traffic is originated by the client application in the case the `kuma.io/protocol` would be tcp
-  * `Tcp`: WARNING: shouldn't be used when match has only domains.
-On the TCP level we are not able to disinguish domain, in this case it is going to hijack whole traffic on this port.
-We are going to validate configuration and do not apply config when protocol is tcp and `type: Domain`.
+  * `Tcp`: WARNING: can't be used when `match.type == Domain` (at TCP level we are not able to disinguish domain, in this case it is going to hijack whole traffic on this port).
+This will be validated in the config.
   * `Grpc`
   * `Http`
   * `Http2`